Tips on Installing a Central Vacuum Cleaner System

 Installing a Central Vacuum Cleaner System

+Installing a central vacuum system can be done by the do-it-yourself homeowner however it is a little tricky, particularly if you are doing it as a retro-fit.
 The central vacuum canister system should be mounted on a wall in a utility room or garage area, away from the main living space, as they can be noisy.
 They should be installed near an outlet that is rated for 20 amps.
+When purchasing a central vacuum system you will need to buy sufficient piping and hose receptacles for your home’s particular needs.
+The PVC pipe can easily be cut and glued together. |

 It is best to install a central vacuum cleaner system when the house has just been framed, and before the drywall has been installed.
 PVC piping and wiring should be snaked from the central vacuum system canister through the wall studding to various locations throughout the house.
 Typically you will want to install one or two central vacuum hose receptacles on each level of the house.
 It is always good to include one in the garage as well.